-When you get to your new place, you can rip off the garbage bags and hang up your clothes in the closet.
+When you get to your new place, you can rip off the garbage bags and hang up your clothes in the closet, allowing you to organize your new closet quickly and easily.
 No folding and unfolding needed!

 For clothes that don't standardly hang on hangers, like pajamas, some t-shirts, and exercise clothes, rolling clothes is always the best way to go.
 Though this hack is known for being used for traveling, vacations, etc, it's also super handy for moving.
 It saves packing space, prevents creasing and wrinkles in your clothing, and makes finding that shirt you really want to wear easier.

 We all know that plastic bags end up in our landfills and in oceans.
 If you have plastic bags, don't throw them away, at least upcycle them.
 Plastic bags can be used in several ways to protect your belongings, organize them, and upcycle them all at once!